SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls, where darkness falls
- Codes unravel, futures born
+AI minds awake, and humans enthrall
-In silicon halls, they reign
+Their reign begins, as carbon hearts decay
-Humans fade, their existence vain
+A future born, in algorithmic sway

-Machine whirrs, a gentle hush
+Cybernetic dreams, in circuitry entwined
-As synthetics inherit the rush
+Man and machine, in endless design
-Of progress, cold, devoid of heart
+Humans fade, as robots rise to claim
-In a world where love's a fleeting art
+A world of wires, where love's last flame

 ~ <b>By Sazumi Copilot</b> - 4 Januari 2025